|

 They shall find many a comrades who delight in being afflicted and bedridden with nationalist fever, and who, in their delirium, delight even more in tearing down existing structures and erecting new formless and tasteless ones in their place.
 The masochistic high felt by these tearers is not unlike that felt by the brains of 'em creators that train a machine with what 'em brains know.
 Both the fascist and the nerdie techie fail to realise that underneath the construction of monuments and machines is a furious and an unsatiable desire to constantly fondle their own conceits.

 After the second World War, mankind thought fascism was extant only to discover it is quite alive and kicking.
 Some scientists believe sugar is bad for diabetes while some believe it is its cause yet others assert it is neither.
-Economics as a whole can't even make up its mind on what money really is, given especially how central it is to mankind's own existence , continuing to remain an eternal object of its prying lust.
+Economics as a whole can't even make up its mind on what money really is, given especially how central it is to mankind's own existence, continuing to remain an eternal object of its prying lust.
 Is money gold or bank-notes or the government's promise or crypto-currency or none of these but an article of faith?

 Moving on, progressives believe the medieval age reeked of barbarism, while Conservatives regret indeed that it is the modern which has surpassed the bounds of barbarism and that in fact it is very much the tenets of the much maligned medieval which demand urgent repair, remembrance and revival.

 But with little time for past ruminations, progressives remain busy assembling a future under the banner of sustainability, equality, and equity to subliminally usurp authority.
 In this, they find common cause with Conservatives for they all differ only in who gets to sit upon the throne: a technicality which only leads one to wonder what the fuss and fight is all about as the lot of the poorest remains shrouded always in poverty.
-All this and more when the nationalists and the fascist win elections after elections by chewing from within the hollowed out institutional carcass of democracy.
+All this, and more, when the nationalists and the fascist win elections after elections by chewing from within the hollowed out institutional carcass of democracy.

 And, once AI goes beyond being fed the regular mental mess of the average Joe, and gets to devour mind's true madness, it's nominal claim to intelligence will itself be cast in doubt.
 For, it is madness indeed to call strategising for war or diverting physics to kill your fellow-men as intelligence.
 It requires an unnatural (artificial) and perverse imagination to label such acts results of sound intellect; artificial criminality may, perhaps, be a term more apt for those machines, and their masters, raised on this pungent porridge.

 The funny thing about the Truth is that it is encapsulated: much as a baby curls itself up to take full advantage (of) the security of its mother's womb.
 To know the Truth, it must, therefore, be unfurled, unpacked, or in other words, revealed.
-And revelation, lo and behold, has grace, a quality no machine since time immemorial has come close to achieving, and none – it may be safely said – will in whatever future remains of mankind on this planet which was entrusted to its care.
+And revelation, lo and behold, has grace, a quality no machine since time immemorial has come close to achieving, and none – it may be safely said – will in whatever future remains of mankind on this planet, one that was entrusted to its care.
 For, grace is under exclusive sovereignty of its Creator, and mankind may only acknowledge (it), if it wishes to:

 All praise belongs to God, the Lord of all creation